 Are there any prerequisites for the certificate in Applied Data Science?

 - As a prerequisite for admission to CADS, students must earn a B or higher in STOR 155 or demonstrate equivalent knowledge, and a B or higher in COMP 110 or INLS 560, or be able to demonstrate equivalent knowledge .
-These prerequisites are in place to ensure that CADS students have sufficient introductory training in computer programming, databases, and statistics to succeed in the certificate program.
+These prerequisites are in place to ensure that CADS students have sufficient introductory training in computer programming and statistics to succeed in the certificate program.
 As a general rule, a grade of B or higher in these classes are required for admission.

 What if I have skills in a prerequisite topic but haven’t taken the prerequisite UNC course?
 Can I still apply?

 - Students who have mastered a prerequisite topic through other means (e.g., work experience, a different UNC course, or training outside of the university) can still apply.
 In this situation, students must apply for a prerequisite waiver as part of the admissions process.
 Students seeking a prerequisite waiver must provide documentation explaining why they feel a waiver should be granted.
 This should include, for example, a syllabus for an alternate course or a detailed description of the work experience through which students obtained the required skills.
 Approvals for waivers will be made on a case-by-case basis as part of the CADS admissions process.

 How many credit hours are required to earn the certificate in Applied Data Science?